rawb1t/Validator/README.md

 - Datepicker:       Birthday (date format)
 - Advanced Input:   E-Mail (email format)
 - Advanced Input:   Password (min.
 8 chars for security purposes)
-- Select:           Gender (only 'male' and 'female' to choose)
+- Select:           Gender (only 'male' or 'female' to choose)
 - Simple Checkbox:  Accept your terms of service (a boolean value)
 - Multiple Selects: Choose your favorite pies (Apple, Cream, Chocolate) (you have to pick at least a creampie)
 - Multiple Selects: Choose your favorite drinks (Coke, Water, Milk) (you have to pick all of them)